7 Best Vitamin C Serums on Amazon (2026): Ranked by Ingredients

 What percentage of vitamin C should a serum have?

-For L-ascorbic acid, 10-20% is the effective range.
-Below 10% shows minimal clinical results.
-Above 20% increases irritation without proportional benefit.
+For L-ascorbic acid, 10-20% is the common reference range.
+Lower percentages may still suit beginners or reactive skin, while concentrations above 20% can increase irritation without a proportional cosmetic benefit for many users.
 For sensitive skin, start with a gentler derivative (ascorbyl glucoside, sodium ascorbyl phosphate) before working up to LAA.

 How do you store vitamin C serums?